lizadaly/utopia-novels/books/arqtiq/book.md

 > — Goethe.

-Waking early, my prayer goes up to God, with ray whole consciousness borne intact.
-So when we miss a link in our self-calculated program of events, we look to Him, the holder of the links of us — his marionettes below.
+Waking early, my prayer goes up to God, with my whole consciousness borne intact.
+So when we miss a link in our self-calculated program of events, we look to Him, the holder of the links of us—his marionettes below.

 Charley rushes in with a bundle.
 I speak: “Are